ChrisTowles/generator-shopify-react-app/README.md

 }`;
 ```

+## Expired Token Handling
+When the user presents an expired or invalid authorization token the GraphQL API should respond with a HTTP 403 (Forbidden) status code.
+The application will then automatically redirect the user to `/login`.

 # Copyright
 This project copyright 2017 Rich Buggy & [Growing eCommerce Pty Ltd](http://www.growingecommerce.com).
 See the LICENCE file for information about using and distributing this project.